Ruiru11/food-api/README.md

 # Fast-Food-Fast API V1

-* This is and api end point version 1 that will be used to return data
+* This is an api end point version 1 that will be used to return data

 # Endpoints:
  ## user-signup :